 Any of the above species of dogs will handily top 25 mph on flat terrain, and many especially athletic dogs can hit 35mph.
 That is faster than an Olympic sprinter, so mere mortals have no chance of escaping a closing dog.

 Furthermore, running will easily activate a dog’s prey drive, possibly inciting the attack if he was not already committed.

 We’ll get into behavioral analysis in the following sections, and offer guidance on how best to handle an uncertain meeting, a standoff and an active attack.

 Get detailed statistics here.

 Tips for Dealing with a Strange Dog

-- Smiling at a dog and baring your teeth can actually be seen as aggression by the dog.
+- Do not smile; smiling can be interpreted as aggression by the dog.

 If a Dog Attack is Inevitable